 Communication and consent Keeping CPD Records Objective Activity Osteopathic Practice Standards Peer Discussion Review / Guidance

 This document contains the full guidance for osteopaths on the GOsC CPD scheme requirements.
 The CPD scheme provides assurance of continuing fitness to practise for every osteopath on the Statutory Register, by encouraging osteopaths to develop their practice as members …

 The Northern Ireland osteopaths CPD Group is a group of osteopaths who meet regularly to discuss practice.
 The osteopaths have different experiences of practice, ranging from newlyqualified osteopaths to those who have been in practice for more than 40 years. …

-The new CPD scheme will encourage osteopaths to get professional support from peers, strengthen the ability to learn a shared experience can offer an invaluable network of professional and personal support from each other, promote discussion and support in reflecting …
+This document has been prepared to support osteopaths in connecting with each other for CPD.
+The new CPD scheme will encourage osteopaths to get professional support from peers, strengthen the ability to learn a shared experience, can offer an invaluable …